LionelMv/TradersIn/README.md

 # TradersIn

 ## About
-This is a blog post for traders where they can share their knowledge and expertise and also get to interact with one another in the platform.
+This is a blog web application for traders where they can share their knowledge and expertise and also get to interact with one another in the platform.

 ## Requirements